|Information (Electric Trams)|

-The tramway was taken over by British Electric Traction in 1900 with the tramway rebuilt for electrification in 1905, a power station to feed it built next to the Grand Union Canal in Leamington Spa.
+The tramway was taken over by British Electric Traction in 1900 with the tramway rebuilt for electrification in 1905 and to 3' 6" gauge in common with other electric tramways in the Midlands.
+A power station to feed it built next to the Grand Union Canal in Leamington Spa.
 The tramway changed hands again in 1912, being bought by Balfour Beatty.
 The tramway was closed in 1930 due to competition with motor buses, plus it had never caught on with the public.
 Indeed the tramway had been rather unpopular, generating many complaints from the public to Leamington Town Council.
 Relations between the company and the council also being rather strained.

 |Postcard of tram in Warwick (KD Collection)|

 |Postcard of tramway in Leamington Spa (KD Collection)|